SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 Equipment financing can be a risk management solution which frees cash up for other operations like inventory, marketing, and hiring.

-## Equipment Leasing
+## Equipment Finance Structures

-Your equipment leasing options are:

-* Capital lease: Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
+1. Capital lease: Through an Equipment Finance Agreement (EFA) you may arrange to keep the equipment once it's paid off.
 (A capital lease is sometimes referred to as a finance lease or sales lease.)
-* Operating lease: This is the lower cost option.
+2. Operating lease: This is the lower cost option.
 At the end of the agreement you'll have the option to return the equipment, extend the lease, or lease new equipment.

+### Capital Lease

+This option is an on balance sheet structure.
+Equipment can be recorded as an asset and depreciated, which means the payments are not fully tax-deductible.

+#### Section 179: Deduct Up to $1 Million

+However, thanks to Section 179 of the IRS tax code, you can deduct the full purchase price of qualifying equipment and software from your gross revenue.
+This can save you hundreds of thousands of dollar on your equipment purchases.

+###

+## Fast Funding

 Below are some typical industries we serve and common types of equipment requests we process.
 (This is not an exhaustive list.)